Biologically plausible single-layer networks for nonnegative independent component analysis: Review of prior work

-In the second step, one looks for an orthogonal matrix $\bfR$ such that the transformation $\y:=\bfR\h$ is nonnegative.
-For the solution to be unique up to a permutation, the sources $s^i$ must be well grounded, which means they have nonzero probability of taking infinitesimally small values, i.e., $P(s^i<\delta)>0$ for all $\delta>0$.
-In this case, the vector $\y$ is equal to a permutation of the sources $\s$; see \cite[Theorem 1]{plumbley2002conditions}.
+In the second step, one looks for an orthogonal matrix ${\bf R}$ such that the transformation $\z:={\bf R}\y$ is nonnegative.
+For the solution to be unique up to a permutation, each source $s^i$ must be well grounded; that is, $P(s^i<\delta)>0$ for all $\delta>0$.
+Then by \cite[Theorem 1]{plumbley2002conditions}, the vector $\z$ is equal to a permutation of the sources $\s$.